DyCAPSTeam/DyCAPS/Readme.md

 Three branches are included in this repo:

-* `main` :  test the latency of `DyCAPS.Handoff`.
+* `main` :  evaluate the latency of `DyCAPS.Handoff`.

-* `byStep` :  test the latency of each step in `DyCAPS.Handoff`, where the steps are executed sequentially. *Sequential execution consumes around 20% more seconds than concurrent execution.
+* `byStep` :  evaluate the latency of each step in `DyCAPS.Handoff`, where the steps are executed sequentially. *Sequential execution consumes around 20% more seconds than concurrent execution.

-* `payload ` : test the latency and throughput of `DyCAPS.Handoff` with different payload sizes.
-In this case, `DyCAPS.Handoff` is seen as a dynamic-committee BFT protocol like [Dumbo](https://eprint.iacr.org/2020/841.pdf).
+* `payload ` : evaluate the latency and throughput of `DyCAPS.Handoff` with different payload sizes.
+In this case, `DyCAPS.Handoff` can be seen as a dynamic-committee version of [Dumbo](https://eprint.iacr.org/2020/841.pdf).

 We note that altough we have implemented both `DyCAPS.Share` and `DyCAPS.Handoff` in this repo, the shares are transferred to the  parties by a trusted dealer when we test the latency of `DyCAPS.Handoff`.